Home

 In the middle of the town of Corabia, in the southern part of Oltenia County, on the left bank of the Danube, is an important monument to the heroes of the Romanian people.
 Photo: Adrian Gheorghe

-new Maglavit Monastery, a strange place where a shepard named Petrache Lupu from Maglavit claimed to have seen God in 1935 and where the KING CAROL II of Romania decided to build a Monastery, but only in ower days, after 70 years, Romanian businessman named George Becali decided to finish this monumental church.
-A problem ist hat the curch does not look like an orthodoxe one because of the huge bell tower inside the church, an unusual fact for Romanian people
+The new Maglavit Monastery, a strange place where a shepherd named Petrache Lupu from Maglavit claimed to have seen God in 1935 and where the King Carol II of Romania decided to build a Monastery.

 Photo: Adrian Gheorghe